Is Blue Lagoon Worth It? A Complete Guide

 Most tourists choose to visit the lagoon when they first arrive in Iceland, or the day before they leave, because of its proximity to the airport.
 We recommend doing this as well.
 We chose to visit the Blue Lagoon on our last day in Iceland, to be sure we wouldn’t miss our chance even if our arrival flight was delayed.
 It was the perfect way to end the adventurous week we had.

 Unless you’re visiting during the winter months, driving in Iceland is easy and we strongly recommend getting your own car.
 Camper vans are also really popular here.
-There is so much to do and see outside of Reykavik and the Blue Lagoon, that a car is the only way to be sure you can see it all and at your own pace.
+There is so much to do and see outside of Reykjavik and the Blue Lagoon, that a car is the only way to be sure you can see it all and at your own pace.
 If you’re visiting during the winter though, renting a car is a big risk.
 The weather is extremely unpredictable.
 Fortunately, you will find a nice selection of transportation options and tours to join even in the winter.

 Best Tours that Include the Blue Lagoon

-If you do want to explore the Golden Circle on your way to the Blue Lagoon, you can book the Golden Circle, Kerid Crater, & Blue Lagoon tour, which includes Thingvellir National Park, the Geysir hot spring, Gullfoss Waterfall, and Kerid Crater.
-The tour ends with Comfort (basic) admission to the Blue Lagoon and transportation back to Reykavik.
+If you want to explore the Golden Circle on the same day as your visit to the lagoon, you can book the Small-Group Golden Circle, Blue Lagoon with Ticket & Kerid Crater, which includes Thingvellir National Park, the Geysir hot spring, Gullfoss Waterfall, and Kerid Crater.
+The tour ends with basic admission to the Blue Lagoon and transportation back to Reykjavik.

 Prices and Reservation Options for the Blue Lagoon